 Archmage is the most common first hero for Human players.
 Though he is the hero with the least hit points in the game, he can summon Water Elementals to deal damage on his behalf while keeping himself at a safe distance.
 The Archmage's aura is drastically ups the mana regeneration from all nearby allied units.
 This not only benefits himself and other heroes, but also especially Sorceresses and Priests.
 Blizzard is rarely used early on, since Water Elementals provides for great damage and great meat-shields allowing for very good creeping.
 Later on, however, Blizzard can shine after using a Tomb of Retraining.
 If you opponent has a big army level 3 Blizzard can deal humongous amounts of damage.
 This also works very well if you use Spell Breakers since they will not take damage from Blizzard due to their spell immunity.
 The Ultimate is arguably one of the strongest in the game.
 With a cooldown of only 20 seconds, the Archmage can teleport him and his nearby army to any friendly ground unit.
 This is very useful on large maps and gives an big mobility advantage.

-Mountain King is the other prominent choice for a first hero pick among Human players.
-Though his creeping isn't as effective as the Archmage's he has several other advantages.
+Mountain King is the other prominent choice for a first hero pick among Human players, though he's usually played 2nd with Archmage 1st.
+His creeping isn't as effective as the Archmage's, but he has several other advantages.
 In the early game he is very effective in securing a fast expansion.
 This is mainly due to his possibility to stun enemies with Storm Bolt and then surrounding them with footmen - therefor the opponent should always threat carefully around Mountain King.
 When reaching level 5 Mountain King gets level 3 Storm Bolt which is a super powerful ability.
 Not only does it stun the enemy, it is also the highest single-targeted damage spell in the game, making it great for focusing down squishy heroes.

 This matchup can be played out in quite a few ways, so you have to be prepared to make fast transitions - hence it is also very important to keep scouting the opponent with footmen to see what he is up to.

 The general idea - and most common playstyle - is to get t2 and go for Priests and Spell Breakers - primarily Spell Breakers.
-Human's have a tough time dealing with Spell Breakers since they don't have a lot normal damage against the medium armour.
+Human's have a tough time dealing with Spell Breakers since they don't have a lot normal damage against the medium armour till tier 3.
+With Control Magic, Spell Breakers are also a great counter for Archmage's Water Elemental.

 After getting a sizeable army you want to get an expansion and play to get an economical advantage.
 After securing an expansion you can start looking into countering the opponents Spell Breaker army.
 There are two main ways to go about this: Knights with Inner Fire from Priests or Spell Breakers frontline and Mortar Teams with Fragmentation Shards to dish out damage from behind the vanguard.